 6 Steps to Build a Successful eCommerce Website

-The following section unravels six steps for creating an eCommerce website, from getting a hosting plan to choosing an eCommerce platform, integrating payment options, and adding product listings.
+Those include getting a hosting plan, choosing an eCommerce platform, integrating payment options, and adding product listings.

 1. Get a Hosting Plan and a Domain Name